 If you want an iPhone, you're at the mercy of the small selection of phones that Apple currently offers.
 But, even though you'll still only have around five to ten to choose from, you get to pick from gems such as the iPhone XR and iPhone XS Max.
 Also, shops, networks, and resellers often have deals on older models.

 For Android, meanwhile, you have absolutely loads of choice.
-There are literally dozens of manufacturers around the globe who all have their own collections of Android phones - ranging from top-of-the-line Samsung Galaxies, to mid-range Huaweis and Motorolas, to cheapo budget brands.
+There are literally dozens of manufacturers around the globe who all have their own collections of Android phones - ranging from top-of-the-line Samsung Galaxies, to mid-range Huawei and OnePlus handsets, to cheap budget brands.

 iOS vs Android OS

-The interfaces on both kinds of phone are fairly similar, really - if you're used to one, you can switch to the other with little issue.
+The interfaces on both kinds of phone are fairly similar - if you're used to one, you can switch to the other with little issue.
+So, what else?

-iOS on iPhones has a lovely clean design, which is simple to navigate and easy for anyone to pick up and use.
-Updates are regular, and available across the board to every iPhone, so it's almost always as secure and up-to-date as it can be.
-The only issue is the lack of customisation.
-You can't change much about the way things look, and tech-savvy folk can't delve into the system files.
+- iOS on iPhones has a lovely clean design, which is simple to navigate and easy for anyone to pick up and use.
+Updates are regular and so you’re as secure and up-to-date as possible, but there’s a lack of customisation.

-Android OS, meanwhile, is very customisable.
-Stock Android has a similarly clean design with lots of bold fonts and bright colours, but most phone companies like to overlay their own skin and install their own apps.
-So the exact interface you'll get on an Android phone can depend on the manufacturer… and some of those are a tad uglier than others.
+- Android OS, meanwhile, is very customisable.
+Stock Android has a similarly clean design with lots of bold fonts and bright colours, but most phone companies like to overlay their own skin and install.

-So there's a lot more available on Android, and it's great if you want to use less mainstream programs… but it makes things less secure, and, let's be honest, there's a lot more rubbish in the Play Store as well.
+So, there's a lot more available on Android, and it's great if you want to use fewer mainstream programs… but it makes things less secure.

 Security and privacy